Sajanth1/Rare-Variant-Analysis/README.md

 <br/>

 ## 1. Import
+The main analysis script ("rare_variant.VEP.sh") has two file-type options to analyse pre-processed WGS data.
+Feel free to mix-and-match, but the provided script assumes that bfiles are provided for AMP_PD and a vcf.gz file is provided for UKBB.

 Option 1: vcf.gz.
 If you have multiple vcf.gz, please index, sort and merge them beforehand.
 A template index and merge script is provided in "import/script".

 Option 2: bfiles (ie. plink1.9 format or plink2 with --make-bed).